-We shall overcomeInitial comparison of sequences of coronavirus genome isolated from patients in different regions suggest that the rate of mutation appears to be slower than could be expected.
+We Shall OvercomeThe initial comparison of sequences of COVID-19 genomes isolated from patients in different regions suggest that the rate of mutation is slower than expected.
 It might be too early to tell from comparison of Chinese and Italian patients that became infected with the virus at most a few months apart.
 According to Peter Thielen, a molecular geneticist at Johns Hopkins University, there was somewhere between 4 and 10 mutations of COVID-19 from the outbreaks in Wuhan, China in December to the US as of March 24th, 2020.

-In an interview Peter Thielen says, "That’s a relatively small number of mutations for having passed through a large number of people," Thielen said.
-"At this point, the mutation rate of the virus would suggest that the vaccine developed for SARS-CoV-2 would be a single vaccine, rather than a new vaccine every year, like the flu vaccine.
+In an interview Peter Thielen says, "That’s a relatively small number of mutations for having passed through a large number of people.
+At this point, the mutation rate of the virus would suggest that the vaccine developed for SARS-CoV-2 would be a single vaccine, rather than a new vaccine every year, like the flu vaccine.
 I would expect a vaccine for coronavirus would have a similar profile to those vaccines.
-It’s great news".
+It’s great news."

 Great news indeed.

 Now, our world needs a unified response by authorities everywhere.
 That might be the hardest challenge.
 For example, in the US, several governors rejected Trump’s virus timeline because it used an “imaginary clock” to them.
 Strategies vary dramatically, from continuing societal lockdowns by implementing shelter-in-place orders to allowing the public to return to mingling as usual.
 Many leaders believe in achieving herd immunity before their economies suffocate or the virus fragments into multiple strains.
 Other leaders want to save lives and condemn leaders who refuse to flatten the COVID-19 infection curve.
 As implied in the previous post, the risks of staying in lock-down more than 2-3 months might outweigh the benefits.